Self-Care vs. Caring for Yourself

 By now, you’re used to seeing my weekly interviews with moms of all sorts from all over the country on my blog and in your inbox.

 But recently, PsychCentral turned the tables and asked to interview ME!
-So, if you’d like to know more about why I do what I do, what I’m most passionate about, and what I want ALL moms to know, click through to check it out.
+So, if you’d like to know more about why I do what I do, what I’m most passionate about, and what I want ALL moms to know.